Memory Pool

 The memory pool is used to sort out conflicting transactions.

 Because both of these transactions are trying to spend the same bitcoins, only one of them should be written to the blockchain.
-So which one of these conflicting transactions should make it in to the blockchain?
+So which of these conflicting transactions should make it into the blockchain?

 Upon receiving this newly-mined block, nodes will add this block on to the blockchain, and kick out any conflicting transactions from their memory pool.